KULeuven-COSIC/PQCRYPTO-decryption-failures/README.md

 # PQCRYPTO-decryption-failures
 Scripts relating to decryption failures in PQCRYPTO schemes

+For the most up to date failure boosting scripts go to: https://github.com/KULeuven-COSIC/failure-boosting

+This repository contains the scripts used for the following papers:

 ####  DirectionalFailureBoosting-
 Extending the DecryptionFailureAttack and showing that a speedup of the attack is possible once one or more failures have been found https://eprint.iacr.org/2019/1399